 The arrangements at the end of the aisle, venue’s entrance and from chairs can all be re-purposed at your reception venue, saving you from buying the blooms all over again.

-Just make sure you’ve had a practise, been to a workshop and feel con dent.
-Don’t risk creating your own bouquet though – leave that to the professionals.
+Just make sure you’ve had a practise, been to a workshop and feel confident.

-You might want to choose your wedding flowers by season but if you might want peonies and they’re not in season, your florist will have ideas for similar looking blooms to create the same effect.
+Choosing your wedding flowers by season is a good idea to keep costs down – but if you are desperate for peonies and they’re not in season, your florist will have ideas for similar-looking blooms to create the same effect.

 Give suggestions about the colours and shape of the flowers you want and see what your florist suggests within your budget.
 You can fine tune things from there.